dade92/spring-example3/README.md

 ## HOW TO RUN

 Run using `./run.sh` command.
-This will download from dockerhub the images and run everything using docker compose.
+This will download from dockerhub the images and run everything using docker compose.\
+You can stop shut everything down running the script `./stop.sh`.

 ## HOW TO TEST

-If you want to test the app locally, first run the script `./run-local-environment.sh` and then run the application.
-Then make some local testing
+If you want to test the app locally, first run the script `./run-local-environment.sh`.
+This starts a mongodb instance and a mongo express interface reachable at `localhost:8081`.
+Then run the application.